-- 1. Press the strike-off plate flat against the top surface, covering approximately 2/3 of the measure. - 2.
-Withdraw the strike-off plate with a sawing motion to finish the 2/3 originally covered. - 3.
-Cover the original 2/3 again with the plate; finishing the remaining 1/3 with a sawing motion (do not lift the plate; continue the sawing motion until the plate has cleared the surface of the measure). - 4.
-Final finishing may be accomplished with several strokes with the inclined edge of the strike-off plate.
-The surface should be smooth and free of voids. - 5.
-Clean off all excess concrete from the exterior of the measure including the rim. - 6.
-Determine and record the mass of the measure and the concrete. - 7.
-If the air content of the concrete is to be determined, ensure the rim (flange) is clean and proceed to 'Strikeoff and Air Content' Step 3 of the FOP for AASHTO T 152.
+- 4. Cover the original 2/3 again with the plate; finishing the remaining 1/3 with a sawing motion (do not lift the plate; continue the sawing motion until the plate has cleared the surface of the measure). - 5.
+Finish the surface with the inclined edge of the strike-off plate.
+The surface should be smooth and free of voids. - 6.
+Clean off all excess concrete from the exterior of the measure including the rim. - 7.
+Determine and record the mass of the measure and the concrete. - 8.
+If the air content of the concrete is to be determined, ensure the rim (flange) is clean and proceed to 'Strike-off and Air Content' Step 3 of the FOP for AASHTO T 152.